Nickelium/Website/content/portfolio/graphics_engine.md

 draft = false
 description = "Radiance Engine is a graphics engine, build with intent to support multiple graphics API.
 In it current state, it only supports OpenGL.
-This is only a work in progress of the project." tags = ["rendering", "graphics", "hardware-rendering", "c/c++", "graphics api", "opengl", "d3d11", "game engine"] image = "graphicsengine_thumb.png"
+This is only a work in progress of the project." tags = ["rendering", "graphics", "hardware-rendering", "c/c++", "graphics api", "opengl", "d3d11", "game engine"] image = "graphics_engine/graphicsengine_thumb.png"
 +++
 Radiance Engine is a graphics engine built currently on top of OpenGL but with the intent to eventually support more APIs.
-This project is still in development, more features are about to come!
+This project is still <b>in development</b>, more features are about to come!

 Initially this project was mostly intended as a practical exercise to reinforce the things I've learned on LearnOpenGL.
 The goal has evolved into an API agnostic renderer with a clear software architecture.